MarkProjs/wordict-project/README.md

 - Any String of charecters is accepted by the game as a guess (doesn't check if it's a real word)
 - Lacking a display for the definition of a guessed word
 - Currently working with mock data
+- Tests use actual db instead of mocking it

 ## Authors and acknowledgment
 Nolan Ganz